nsbuitrago/parasail-rs/README.md

 # parasail-rs

 This crate provides safe Rust bindings and a wrapper to [parasail](), a SIMD pairwise sequence alignment C library.
+Note that this crate is still under development and is unstable.

 ## Usage